BanaipePT/SlenderGirls/README.md

 * Monster uses advanced algorithms to follow you;
 * Health and Stamina;
 * Defend against monster attacks;
-* Enigma made with pieces of paper placed around the map;
+* Enigma made with pieces of paper placed around the map.